-- 1. Affirm that the student is enrolled in a program that meets regular school attendance requirements as provided in s. $\underline{1003.01}(13)(b)-(d)$. - 2.
-Affirm that the program funds are used only for authorized purposes serving the student's educational needs, as described in subsection (5). - 3.
+- 2. Affirm that the program funds are used only for authorized purposes serving the student's educational needs, as described in subsection (5). - 3.
 Affirm that the parent is responsible for the education of his or her student by, as applicable: - a.
 Requiring the student to take an assessment in accordance with paragraph (8)(c); - b.
 Providing an annual evaluation in accordance with s.
 1002.41(1)(c); or - c.
 Requiring the child to take any preassessments and postassessments selected by the provider if the child is 4 years of age and is enrolled in a program provided by an eligible Voluntary Prekindergarten Education Program provider.
 A student with disabilities for whom a preassessment and postassessment is not appropriate is exempt from this requirement.
 A participating provider shall report a student's scores to the parent. - 4.
 Affirm that the student remains in good standing with the provider or school if those options are selected by the parent. - (b) The parent must file an application for initial program participation with an organization by the dates established pursuant to this section. - (c) The parent must notify the school district that the student is participating in the Gardiner Scholarship Program if the parent chooses to enroll the student in a home education program as provided in s.
 1002.41.
 This notification is not in lieu of the required notification a parent must submit to the district when establishing a home education program pursuant to s.
-1002.41(1)(a).

-- (d) The parent must enroll his or her child in a program from a Voluntary Prekindergarten Education Program provider authorized under s.
-1002.55, a school readiness provider authorized under s.
-1002.88, or an eligible private school if either option is selected by the parent. - (e) The parent must annually renew participation in the program.
+1002.41(1)(a). - (d) The parent must enroll his or her child in a program from a Voluntary Prekindergarten Education Program provider authorized under s. $\underline{1002.55}$, a school readiness provider authorized under s. $\underline{1002.88}$, or an eligible private school if either option is selected by the parent. - (e) The parent must annually renew participation in the program.
 Notwithstanding any changes to the student's IEP, a student who was previously eligible for participation in the program shall remain eligible to apply for renewal.
 However, for a high-risk child to continue to participate in the program in the school year after he or she reaches 6 years of age, the child's application for renewal of program participation must contain documentation that the child has a disability defined in paragraph (2)(d) other than high-risk status. - (f) The parent is responsible for procuring the services necessary to educate the student.
+If a parent does not procure the necessary educational services for the student and the student's account has been inactive for 2 consecutive fiscal years, the student is ineligible for additional scholarship payments until the scholarship funding organization verifies that expenditures from the account have occurred.
 When the student receives a Gardiner Scholarship, the district school board is not obligated to provide the student with a free appropriate public education.
 For purposes of s.
 1003.57 and the Individuals with Disabilities in Education Act, a participating student has only those rights that apply to all other unilaterally parentally placed students, except that, when requested by the parent, school district personnel must develop an individual education plan or matrix level of services. - (g) The parent is responsible for all eligible expenses in excess of the amount of the Gardiner Scholarship. - (h) The parent may not transfer any prepaid college plan or college savings plan funds contributed pursuant to paragraph (5)(f) to another beneficiary while the plan contains funds contributed pursuant to this section. - (i) The parent may not receive a payment, refund, or rebate from an approved provider of any services under this program.